Welcome to your Science Adventure!

 I am going to do all the lesson planning and content delivery for your science curriculum, and it all starts on this page.
 Here you will find the lessons on video to start off each science lesson.
 The videos on this page go with Academic Year Planner (link below).

-Plan on doing science 3 times per week, for about an hour or two for each session.
+Plan on doing science 2-3 times per week, for 30 minutes to one hour per session.

 You'll find a material list and set of experiments you can expect to do with each month's topic.
 The syllabus below is for you to use at you own pace, on your own schedule.
 You can start with the the bonus content month (August) or jump straight into the official start (September).
 You can start the program at any time.

 We are working through my science curriculum in only one year.
 What that means is that we'll be hitting the big concepts and showing you the best experiments to do that really bring these science concepts to life.
 If you want to go into more depth on a topic, click TOPICS at the top of this page and take a deeper dive into that area for as long as your child in interested and excited to learn more.
 This is YOUR program and you get to make it work best for YOU.

 Science is about developing a deep curiosity about the world around us, AND having a set of tools that let kids explore that curiosity to answer their questions.
 Science is all about formulating questions, and creating experiments to answer those questions.
 It's a way of thinking, a process of learning that has a definite method.
 You can't learn that from just reading a textbook, filling out endless rounds of drill worksheets, or watching silly cartoon animations.

 The video below will highlight how to get the most out of my science program.
 If you're brand new, please also check out the Getting Started videos!

 Science education is a three-step process (and I mean teaching science in a way that your kids will really understand and remember).

 1. Get kids genuinely interested and excited about a topic.